rkdan/cancer-prediction/README.md

 # Cancer prediction

-A package for predicting cancer.
+A package for predicting cancer from tumor properties.